-We have audited the accompanying financial statements of the Water and Wastewater Department of the City of Decatur, Arkansas, as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the business-type activities of the Water and Wastewater Department of the City of Decatur, Arkansas, as of and for the years ended December 31, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Water and Wastewater Department of the City of Decatur, Arkansas's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Water and Wastewater Department of the City of Decatur, Arkansas as of December 31, 2023 and 2022 and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Water and Wastewater Department of the City of Decatur, Arkansas as of December 31, 2024 and 2023 and the changes in financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.